What Are Fix and Flip Loans in California?

 How Do You Work with Contractors on Fix and Flip Projects?

-Successful fix & flip projects depend on reliable contractors who understand investor timelines and budget constraints.
+Successful fix and flip projects depend on reliable contractors who understand investor timelines and budget constraints.
 We maintain relationships with California contractors experienced in investment property renovations.
 Consider DSCR loans for investment property.

 Licensed contractors provide more protection but may cost more than handyman services.
 For significant projects involving structural, electrical, or plumbing work, licensed professionals reduce risk and often improve ARV calculations.

-How Do You Plan Your Exit Strategy for Fix & Flip Loans in California?
+Exit Strategy Planning for Fix and Flip Loans in California

-Every fix & flip loan requires a clear exit strategy - your plan for repaying the loan within the term period.
+Every fix and flip loan requires a clear exit strategy, which is your plan for repaying the loan within the 6-18 month term period.
 Most investors plan to sell the completed property, though refinancing into long-term financing is sometimes possible.

 Sale timeline should account for renovation duration, marketing time, and seasonal market factors.
 California markets can slow during certain periods, affecting sale timing.